desihub/imaginglss/docs/datapipeline.rst

     source /project/projectdirs/m779/python-mpi/nersc/activate.sh

-    # change the following line to where your imaginglss is installed
+    # change the following line to where your ImagingLSS is installed
     mirror ~/source/imaginglss scripts

     # change conf to your imaginglss configuration file